Kimmiecc19/Kimmiecc19/README.md

 ## Hi, I'm Kimberly (she/her) 👋

-### 🎓 About Me and my Research 🔬
+### 🔬 About my Research
-I'm a PhD student in Bioinformatics and Computational Biology at Stellenbosch University in the beautiful city of Cape Town, South Africa.
-My research is centered on the integration of multi-omics data, with a focus on Amyotrophic Lateral Sclerosis (ALS) as a disease model.
+- I'm a PhD student in Bioinformatics and Computational Biology at Stellenbosch University in Cape Town, South Africa.
+- My research is centered on the integration of multi-omics data, with a focus on Amyotrophic Lateral Sclerosis (ALS) as a disease model.
-I’m passionate about developing bioinformatics tools and applying computational approaches to answer biological questions.
+- I’m passionate about developing bioinformatics tools and applying computational approaches to answer biological questions.
-My research interests are wide-ranging — from rare diseases and multi-omics integration to tackling the reproducibility crisis in science.
+- My research interests are wide-ranging — from rare diseases and multi-omics integration to tackling the reproducibility crisis in science.
-I’m always eager to learn, explore new ideas, and contribute meaningfully to the field.
+- I’m always eager to learn, explore new ideas, and contribute meaningfully to the field.

 ### 💻 Projects
 Here are two of my recent projects that you might find interesting: